Prevalence of rabies: Europe

-Recent human deaths from indigenous acquired rabies in European countries that are not members of the European Union have occurred in Georgia (2024), Ukraine (2024), Azerbaijan (2023), Turkey (2022), Moldova (2019).
+Recent human deaths from indigenous acquired rabies in European countries that are not members of the European Union have occurred in Georgia (2024), Ukraine (2024), Moldova (2019).

 Rabies in bats has been reported in Denmark, the Netherlands, Germany, France, Poland, Spain, Switzerland, Great Britain, the Czech Republic, Slovakia, Hungary, Ukraine, Russia, Norway and Finland.
 There has been little research in this area, compared to terrestrial rabies, but according to the European Rabies Bulletin, "it can be assumed that bat rabies occurs all over Europe."
 Bats in Europe can carry European bat lyssavirus 1 (EBLV-1), European bat 2 lyssavirus (EBLV-2), Bokeloh bat lyssavirus (BBLV), West Caucasian bat lyssavirus (WCBV), Lleida bat lyssavirus (LLEBV) and Kotalahti bat lyssavirus.
 There have been five reported human deaths from rabies acquired from bats in Europe: in Ukraine (1977, species not characterised), Russia (1985, EBLV‐1), Finland (1985, EBLV‐2), the United Kingdom (2002, EBLV‐2) and France (2019, EBLV‐1).

 Benelux

 The Netherlands has been designated rabies-free since 1923, and Belgium since 2008.
-Isolated cases of rabies involving illegally smuggled pets from Africa, as well as infected animals crossing the German and French borders, do occur.
+Isolated cases of rabies involving illegally smuggled pets from Africa, as well as infected animals crossing the German and French borders, have occurred.

 However, in 2024, a case of rabies was detected in a cat in the Netherlands, with laboratory tests finding the cat had been infected with the European bat lyssavirus 1 (EBLV-1).

+Baltic states

+The Baltic states are now officially free of rabies, with the last cases in the region having occurred in 2011 in Estonia, in 2012 in Latvia, and in 2018 in Lithuania (in a dead fox found near the border with Belarus).
+Nevertheless, since these countries are in proximity to Russia, Belarus and Poland, where rabies still occurs, they are still at risk of a reemergence, and therefore undergo routine maintenance.
+In addition, in 2019, a woman died in Latvia after having contracted rabies in India.

 Germany

 Nine deaths from rabies were reported in Germany between 1981 and 2005.
 Two were caused by animal bites within Germany (one fox, one dog), and four were acquired abroad.
 In the remaining three cases, the source was a transplant from an infected donor who had died of heart failure prior to developing rabies symptoms.
 On 28 September 2008, the World Organisation for Animal Health declared Germany free of rabies.

+In 2021, there was a case of rabies in a dog illegally imported to Germany from Turkey.